-10 Ways to Have a Successful Book Launch
+10 Easy Steps for a Successful Book Launch

 Getting a book published is a huge accomplishment and you should be really proud of yourself.
 It is a once in a lifetime event, even if it is your 15th book.
 Once you have done a little celebrating, it’s time to get ready for the launch.
 Here are some simple things you can do now to have a successful launch